ivanursul/ivanursul/articles/java/queues.md

 Some usual methods are listed below, for further information feel free to check the <a href="https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/PriorityBlockingQueue.html">official website</a>:
 * boolean add(E e), boolean offer(E e), E peek(), E poll()
 * int	drainTo(Collection<? super E> c) - *Removes all available elements from this queue and adds them to the given collection*

+Constructors:
+* PriorityBlockingQueue() - *Creates a PriorityBlockingQueue with the default initial capacity (11) that orders its elements according to their natural ordering*
+* PriorityBlockingQueue(Collection<? extends E> c) - *Creates a PriorityBlockingQueue containing the elements in the specified collection*
+* PriorityBlockingQueue(int initialCapacity) - *Creates a PriorityBlockingQueue with the specified initial capacity that orders its elements according to their natural ordering*
+* PriorityBlockingQueue(int initialCapacity, Comparator<? super E> comparator) - *Creates a PriorityBlockingQueue with the specified initial capacity that orders its elements according to the specified comparator*

 If you liked this article, you might be interested in <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Lists</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">Sets</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/maps">Maps</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">Queues</a> and <a href="https://programiranjepro.github.io/ivanursul/articles/java/deques">Deques</a>.
 Feel free to browse.